abc8747/isqx/docs/design.md

 Surprisingly, most UoM libraries only offer units to work with (see [`pint#551`](https://github.com/hgrecco/pint/issues/551)).

-`isq` tackles this with two key ideas:
+`isqx` tackles this with two key ideas:

 - units can be "refined": `J["work"]` and `J["heat"]` both still represent `Joules`, but additional metadata stored within the expression makes sure